pipeline-etl/pipeline.common/README.md

-# Pipeline.Interfaces
+# Pipeline.Common

-Pipeline.Interfaces contains interfaces used by various Pipeline components.
+Pipeline.Common contains interfaces and shared classes used by various Pipeline components.

 Installation
 ------------

-* Install Pipeline.Interfaces with Composer or with your own installer.
+* Install Pipeline.Common with Composer or with your own installer.
-* Pipeline.Interfaces follows the [semantic versioning][2] standards.
+* Pipeline.Common follows the [semantic versioning][2] standards.

 Community
 ---------